ejzeronimo/CNIT_372/README.md

 You can also use VS Code with the [Oracle Developer Tools for VS Code (SQL and PLSQL)](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools) extension.

 ## Issues
-For any issues please create an issue in this repo
+For any issues please create an issue in this repo and I will try to respond promptly.